Kota Bridge, Klang: Usage

 The bottom deck is a pedestrian walkway bridge while the top deck was originally used as a motor vehicle bridge.
-The top deck has been closed to traffic when a new bridge was built alongside it, while the bottom deck continues to be used as a bridge for pedestrians, bicycles and motocycles.
+The top deck has been closed to traffic when a new bridge was built alongside it, while the bottom deck continues to be used as a bridge for pedestrians, bicycles and motorcycles.
 In the 1990s, the top deck of bridge was renovated into public space called Dataran Jambatan Kota (Kota Bridge Square).

 The bridge has been used a film location for the Malaysian production Sangkar as well as for commercials.
 An attempt to have the bridge gazetted as a national heritage site was launched in 2019.